1927 Gulang earthquake

-The 1927 Gulang earthquake occurred at 6:32 a.m. on 22 May (22:32 UTC on 21 May).
-This 7.6 magnitude event had an epicenter near Gulang, Gansu in the Republic of China.
+The 1927 Gulang earthquake occurred at 06:32 a.m. on 23 May (22:32 UTC on 22 May).
+This 7.7 magnitude event had an epicenter near Gulang, Gansu in the Republic of China.
 There were 40,912 deaths.
 It was felt up to 700 km (435 mi) away.

 Geology

-The continental collision between the Indian Plate and the Eurasian Plate has formed the Himalayas and the large uplifted area of the Tibetan Plateau.
+The continental collision between the Indian plate and the Eurasian plate has formed the Himalayas and the large uplifted area of the Tibetan Plateau.
 The northeastern part of Tibet is affected by the eastward lateral spreading of the Tibetan Plateau.
-This spreading is accommodated by a series of sinistral (left-lateral) strike-slip faults, including the Altyn Tagh, Haiuyan, Kunlun and Xianshuihe faults, combined with thrusting on the Longmenshan fault.
+This spreading is accommodated by a series of sinistral (left-lateral) strike-slip faults, including the Altyn Tagh, Haiyuan, Kunlun and Xianshuihe faults, combined with thrusting on the Longmenshan fault.
 The earthquake ruptured the complex thrust fault system in the Qilian Mountains transpressional zone, formed at a restraining bend on the Haiyuan fault.
 Another segment of the Haiyuan fault was responsible for the 1920 Haiyuan earthquake.